mdavids/rfc/content/draft-davids-forsalereg-03.md

 # Examples

-## Example 1: a URI
+## Example 1: A URI

-The owner of 'example.com' wishes to signal that the domain is for sale and adds this record to the 'example.com' zone:
+The holder of 'example.com' wishes to signal that the domain is for sale and adds this record to the 'example.com' zone:

 ~~~
 _for-sale.example.com.
 IN TXT "https://example.com/forsale.html"